djradon/public-notes/blogs.carpe-noctem.2024-09-15-introducing-carpe-noctem.md

 id: 4ndmblmh5zuf09cx5rgw0k1
 title: Introducing...
 Carpe Noctem
 desc: An Explorer's Guide to Collaborative Imagination
-updated: 1726502774659
+updated: 1727173096995
 created: 1725171371808
 ---

 ## An Explorer's Guide to Collaborative Imagination

 Good evening from the old [[Magic Store|music.the-magic-store]]: Los Angeles, California.
-I'm a creative technologist and a role-player, and I'm on a mission to revolutionize virtual reality actually worthwhile while revolutionizing how we make and share information at the same time.
+I'm a creative technologist and a role-player, and I'm on a mission to revolutionize how we make and share information and ideas.

-How?
+How, specifically?

-I'll give you a hint: collaborative story-telling.
+I'll give you a hint: collaborative story-telling and .

 ## What's This All About, Then?